github/opensource.guide/_articles/beginners-guide.md

 The short answer is yes, because no matter the outcome, launching your own project is a great way to learn how open source works.

 If you've never open sourced a project before, you might be nervous about what people will say, or whether anyone will notice at all.
-If this sounds like you, don't worry!
+If this sounds like you, you're not alone!

 Open source work is like any other creative activity, whether it's writing or painting.
 It can feel scary to share your work with the world, but the only way to get better is to practice - even if you don't have an audience.